-- 58. As noted in the last follow-up report, money or value transfer service operators were included as listed businesses in POCAA and therefore subject to the same AML/CFT requirements as financial institutions.
+- 111. As noted in the previous follow-up reports, money or value transfer service operators were included as listed businesses in POCAA and therefore subject to the same AML/CFT requirements as financial institutions.
 Additionally, it was reported that the Central Bank was responsible for supervising money remitters and that an appropriate framework was being developed.
-The authorities advise that a regulatory and supervisory framework for money remitters has been drafted and was issued to the industry for comments in February 2011. - 59.
-With regard to the examiners' recommended action requiring the implementation of a system of monitoring money transfer companies, the authorities advise that the Central Bank conducts AML/CFT on-site examinations on cambios and is preparing revised AML/CFT guidelines which will also be issued to cambios and money remitters.
-Information on the number of onsite AML/CFT inspections of cambios and money remitters carried out by the Central Bank would aid in assessing implementation of this recommendation. - 60.
-The other outstanding recommendations requiring money transfer companies to maintain a current list of agents and the authorities to implement measures set out in the Best Practice Paper for SR VI remain as reported in the last follow-up report.
+The authorities advised that a regulatory and supervisory framework for money remitters has been drafted and was issued to the industry for comments in February 2011.
+At present the authorities advise that this initiative is at an advance stage of development. - 112.
+With regard to the examiners' recommended action requiring the implementation of a system of monitoring money transfer companies, the authorities advised at the last follow-up that the Central Bank conducted AML/CFT on-site examinations on cambios and was preparing revised AML/CFT guidelines which will also be issued to cambios and money remitters.
+At present, the authorities advise that money remitters are currently registered with the FIU as the POCAA includes remittance business as listed businesses.
+Information on the number of onsite AML/CFT inspections of cambios and money remitters carried out by the Central Bank would aid in assessing implementation of this recommendation. - 113.
+The other outstanding recommendations requiring money transfer companies to maintain a current list of agents and the authorities to implement measures set out in the Best Practice Paper for SR VI remain as reported in the follow-up report dated October 2010..
 At the time authorities advised that the National Anti-Money Laundering Committee and the Compliance Unit of the Ministry of National Security were reviewing them and would be proposing an appropriate amendment.